SelectDetail57/WebSynths_pad_patch/README.md

-To use, click on `save or load patch` and then select .json file from whatever directory you have it in.
+To use, click on `save or load patch` and then select `x0m.websynths-patch.json` from whatever directory you have it in.